 "Is that so?"
 The Templar's voice became almost too quiet to hear.

+Nahlia held her breath as a thousand scenarios flicked through her mind.
 Could she run?
 Sneak out while they fought?
-But no ... she had done that before; she had left people behind and regretted it.
+No ... she had done that before.
 Uncle Locke had died defending her, and her father had been captured.
-She couldn't let this village share their fate, not on her behalf.
+She wouldn't let that happen again.

 "What are ye doing?"
 Merith whispered.

 "Nahlia, don't.
-Liryn's handling this."
+Lyrin's handling it."

-"It won't make a difference," she told her.
-"I've seen the lengths they'll go to."
+"It won't make a difference.
+I've seen the lengths they'll go to."

-"My husband knows what he's getting into."
+"My husband knows what he's doing."

+Merith still didn't look convinced, but something about Nahlia's tone must have convinced her.
 "Alright," she finally said.
 "I'll go with you."

 "Last chance."
 The officer told Lyrin.
-"Hand over the Aeon, and no one needs to die."
+"Hand over the Aeon, and we'll spare your village."